 The Coye Law Firm's accident attorneys work hard to recover benefits for your medical bills, lost wages, and other expenses that result from your car accident.
 They can inform you of your rights and guide you through the Florida no-fault system.

-What Does PIP Cover in Florida?If you live in Florida and own a motor vehicle, you must purchase PIP.
-If you are the insured on the policy, then PIP pays for your injuries if you are hurt in a car accident, whether you are a driver/passenger of your own car or anyone else's.
+What Does PIP Cover in Florida?If you are the insured on your policy, then PIP pays for your injuries if you are hurt in a car accident – whether you are a driver/passenger of your own car or anyone else's.
 Relatives who live with you can qualify for benefits under your PIP, as well as others who are injured while driving or riding in your insured car with your permission.

 If your relative or friend has their own PIP policy because they own a car in Florida, then their own insurance company pays for their injuries even if they are driving or riding in your car.

 Some drivers are not required to have PIP for themselves or passengers in specific vehicles.
 These vehicles include: